dm82m/hass-Deltasol-KM2/README.md

 ### Next To Come Features (Wishlist)

-- :arrows_counterclockwise: Better UI Configuration Flow with device detection and only showing the options that are relevant for the specific device.
+- :arrows_counterclockwise: Move the configuration of SCAN_INTERVAL into options flow instead of having it in the configuration flow.
 - ... more ideas?
 Feel free to open an [Feature Request](https://github.com/dm82m/hass-Deltasol-KM2/issues/new?template=feature_request.yml).

 ### Bugs